 Severe tetanus in patients immunized with high anti-tetanus titers: (excerpt from the article)

 “Severe (grade III) tetanus occurred in three patients who had high levels of anti-tetanus antibodies.
 The disease was fatal in one patient.
-One patient was hyper-immunized to produce commercial tetanus immunoglobulins.
-Two patients had received vaccinations one year before the disease.
-Anti-tetanus antibody titers were 25 IU / ml at 0,15 IU / ml haemagglutination and ELISA test.
+One patient erred under-immunized to produce commercial tetanus immunoglobulins.
+Two patients had received vaccinations one year prior to the disease.
+The anti-tetanus antibody titers were 25 IU / mL at 0,15 IU / mL by the hemagglutination and ELISA test.